DongboShi/openalex_and/README.md

 # openalex_and
-project to validate and improve author name disambiguation algorithm
+This is a project to validate and improve author-name disambiguation algorithm.

+First, constructing training dataset